JHU-PL-Lab/www-fpse/style-guide.md

 ## Indentation

-In this course you will be **required** to use ocp-indent, which is an auto-indenter program that you should've installed via opam.
-The convention dictated by ocp-indent mandates 2 spaces per indent, as opposed to the usual 4 spaces.
+In this course you will be required to use and automatic code formatter, either `ocamlformat` or `ocp-indent`.
+Depending on what editor you are using one other the other may be the preferred option.
+The convention dictated by these formatters mandates 2 spaces per indent, as opposed to the usual 4 spaces.
 (Also, please don't use tabs for indentation!)

+If you are using OCaml Platform, issue the `opam` install commands `opam install ocamlformat` and `opam install ocamlformat-rpc`.
+Additionally, for some idiotic reason you must have an `.ocamlformat` file at the base of the project; from the shell you can do `touch .ocamlformat` to make such an empty file.

-To make ocp-indent format your code in VSCode, use `option-shift-F` on Mac or `alt-shift-F` on Windows.
-The following examples show how ocp-indent indents common OCaml expressions:
+To automatically format your code in VSCode, use `option-shift-F` on Mac or `alt-shift-F` on Windows.
+The following examples show how these tools indent common OCaml expressions:

 - `let ... in ...` expressions.
 Nested `let ... in ...` blocks should not be indented, but variable definitions should if they are placed on a new line.
     ```ocaml